bjoern-hempel/js-reinforcement-learning-framework/README.md

 As we suspected above: a<sub>0</sub> is the winner and with the maximum value of Q<sub>(s=0)</sub> (Q<sub>(s=0,a=0)</sub> = 1).
 The discountFactor is set to 0, because we only want to consider one iteration step.
 The discountFactor determines the importance of future rewards: A factor of 0 makes the agent "short-sighted" by considering only the current rewards, while a factor of close to 1 makes him strive for a high long-sighted reward.
 Because it is set to 0, only the next step is important and it shows the previously shown result.

-The situation doesn't change if we look a little bit more far-sighted and we set the discount factor close to 1:
+The situation doesn't change if we look a little bit more far-sighted and we set the discount factor close to 1 (e.g. 0,9):

 ```javascript
 var discountFactor = 0.9;